 If you claimed those credits, have been waiting weeks for a refund and have not received a letter from the IRS, you can check the status of your refund on the IRS website through its Where’s My Refund? tool.

 Reason for Tax Refund Delay: Filing Early or Late

 It feels good to get your taxes done with as soon as possible, but early filers may have to wait a bit for refunds.

 One reason for this is because the IRS may still be making changes to their processes.
 That could include updated security measures or process tweaks due to changes in the tax code.
 And if the IRS needs to update or make changes, it probably won’t make them until just before tax time.
-This could be especially true in 2020 because of President Trump’s new tax law.

 Your refund could also face a delay if you file early in the tax season because this is a high traffic time for the IRS.
 The same is true at the end of tax season.
 The majority of taxpayers file either as soon as they can or wait until close to the tax day deadline.
 Going through a high volume of returns will take time.